Côte d’Ivoire: Two environmental activists detained for protesting privatisation of forest

 The Media Foundation for West Africa (MFWA) expresses its deep concern over the arrest of Vincent Djiropo and Dominique Mensah, two environmental activists from the Winnin community, as well as the detention of several peaceful demonstrators.

-On 14 December 2024, Vincent Djiropo was arrested by police in San Pedro.
+Two weeks later, 14 December 2024, Vincent Djiropo was arrested by police in San Pedro.
 He was remanded in custody on 18 December on charges of disturbing the peace and disseminating false information by digital means.
-His arrest followed his criticism of the management of the Monogaga protected forest and a reforestation project supported by the Bilal Hallal foundation.

-Two days later, on 16 December, Dominique Mensah was also arrested at his office in Abidjan by the research brigade.
+Two days after Mr. Djiropo’s arrest, Dominique Mensah was also arrested at his office in Abidjan.
 He was subsequently transferred to San Pedro, where he remains in detention awaiting a hearing.
-Mensah has been outspoken in opposing attempts to seize his land.
+Mensah has also been outspoken in opposing attempts to seize his land.

 Tensions escalated further when 18 other individuals, including young indigenous and non-indigenous members of the Winnin community, were arrested while peacefully protesting to demand the release of the two activists.